 The Maine Office of the Public Advocate, which represents consumers, was quick to criticize the commission staff’s recommendations last week.

-“If the commission staff thinks we can just wipe our hands of this and it’s going to go away, they haven’t read the pulse of the Maine people and ratepayers,” Public Advocate Barry Hobbins said.
+“If the commission staff thinks we can just wipe our hands of this and it’s going to go away, they haven’t read the pulse of the Maine people and ratepayers,” Public Advocate Barry Hobbins said after the reports were released.
 “There’s going to still be that question of trust and integrity of the billing and metering system until there are answers.”

 The commission’s consumer assistance and safety division, which has been handling the consumer complaints, said it issued its message Tuesday because of “confusing press coverage” that gave customers the impression that the reports meant their complaint would not be addressed.
 The division did not specify which press coverage was confusing and how.